 - Changes in behaviour

 Treatment will, of course, depend on the cause.
-A course of antibiotics may be all that’s needed, or sedation for a good cleaning and a through check up.
+A course of antibiotics may be all that’s needed, or sedation for a thorough check up and a cleaning.
 Once he’s in your dog’s mouth and x rays have been taken, teeth may need to be pulled.
 Don’t worry, your vet will explain the scenarios to you.

 If bad breath is the result of your dog’s diet, a change may be recommended, and if tests reveal another reason, your vet will devise an appropriate treatment plan.